AlibabaCloudDocs/ros/intl.en-US/Resource Types/RAM/ALIYUN::RAM::SAMLProvider.md

     },
     "SAMLMetadataDocument": {
       "Type": "String",
       "Description": "SAML metadata document.
-The content must be 1 to 102,400 bytes in length.You must specify one of the SAMLMetadataDocument and SAMLMetadataDocumentURL properties, but you cannot specify both of them.", "MinLength": 1,
+The content must be 1 to 102,400 bytes in length.
+You must specify one of the SAMLMetadataDocument and SAMLMetadataDocumentURL properties, but you cannot specify both of them.", "MinLength": 1,
       "MaxLength": 102400
     }